agurrion/agurrion/README.md

 - 👋 Hi, I’m Alberto Gurrion
-- 👀 I’m interested in SOA using microservices
+- 👀 I’m interested in SOA using microservices and automating SDLC using DevOps
-- 🌱 I’m currently learning DDD and frameworks related to microservices
+- 🌱 I’m currently learning DDD and frameworks related to microservices & modern java script
 - 📫 Reach me at agurrion@hotmail.com ...

 <!---